 The features Age, Position, Experience and Salary are having missing value.

-The missing data can be handled in the following ways:
+The missing data can be handled in two ways:

 - Replacing NaN with data.

-- drop all rows that have any NaN (missing) values
+- drop all rows that have any NaN values

-- drop only if entire row has NaN (missing) values
+- drop only if entire row has NaN values

-- drop only if a row has more than 2 NaN (missing) values
+- drop only if a row has more than 2 NaN values

-The above code will remove all the rows of a column that has NaN or NA values, hence excluding these rows from further analysis.
+The above code removes all the rows of a column that has NaN values.

 Case 2: Drop only if entire row has NaN values